agrochal/Botapod11/README.md

 # Botapod11
-Simple NodeJS Twitter Bot which uses NASA API
+Simple NodeJS Twitter Bot which uses NASA API.
 ## How to use?
 * Make sure you have nodeJS installed, you can find it <a href="https://nodejs.org">here</a>.
 * Run ```npm install``` in your command line to install the *twit* and *node-fetch* package as the dependency.